Rachael Watson

 Rachael Elizabeth Watson, (born 30 January 1992) is an Australian Paralympic swimmer.
 Watson represented Australia at the 2016 Rio Paralympics winning gold in the 50m Freestyle S4, a feat she repeated at the 2020 Tokyo Paralympics.
 At the 2024 Paris Paralympics, she won two bronze medals.

 Personal

 Watson was born on 30 January 1992.
 She is a triplet and has mild cerebral palsy however remained functionally independent and ambulant.
 In her early 20's she acquired Guillain Barre Syndrome that led to severe muscle weakness and peripheral nervous system damage resulting in quadriplegia requiring the use of a wheelchair.
 Watson has subsequently been diagnosed with chronic inflammatory demyelinating polyneuropathy.

-In 2025, Watson was awarded a prestigious Winston Churchill Fellowship to travel to Europe to investigate "coaching methods and support requirements for swimmers with High Support Needs."
-This is a highly competitive overseas research grant funded by the Winston Churchill Memorial Trust which offers global learning experiences.
+In late 2025, Watson was awarded a Winston Churchill Fellowship to travel to Europe in 2026 to investigate "coaching methods and support requirements for swimmers with High Support Needs."
+This is a competitive overseas research grant funded by the Winston Churchill Memorial Trust which offers global learning experiences.